 Aeotec Door Window Sensor 6.

-Aeotec Door Window Sensor 6 has been crafted to power connected lighting using Z-Wave Plus.
+Aeotec Door Window Sensor 6 was developed to record the status of windows and doors and transmit it via Z-Wave Plus.
 It is powered by Aeotec’s Gen5 technology.
 You can find out more about Door Window Sensor 6 by following that link.

 To see whether Door Window Sensor 6 is known to be compatible with your Z-Wave system or not, please reference our Z-Wave gateway comparison listing.
 The technical specifications of Door Window Sensor 6 can be viewed at that link.

 Familiarize yourself with your Door Window Sensor.

 3. Magnet Unit (×2).

 6. USB cable.